Minimizing $f$-Divergences by Interpolating Velocity Fields

-To overcome this issue, some recent works \citep{gao2019deep,ansarirefining2021,Simons2021Variational} first obtain an estimate $\hat{r}_t$ using density ratio estimator \citep{Sugiyama2012}, then differentiate $h\circ \hat{r}_t$ to obtain $\nabla (h\circ \hat{r}_t)(\boldx_t)$.
+To overcome this issue, recent works \citep{gao2019deep,ansarirefining2021,Simons2021Variational} first obtain an estimate $\hat{r}_t$ using a density ratio estimator \citep{Sugiyama2012}, then differentiate $h\circ \hat{r}_t$ to obtain $\nabla (h\circ \hat{r}_t)(\boldx_t)$.
 However, like other estimation tasks, density ratio estimation can be prone to overfitting.
 The risk of overfitting is further exacerbated when employing flexible models such as kernel models or neural networks.
-Overfitting can be disastrous for gradient estimation: A wiggly fit of $r_t$ will cause huge fluctuations in gradient estimation (see the blue fit in Figure \ref{fig.illustration}).
+Overfitting can be disastrous for gradient estimation: A wiggly fit of $r_t$ will cause huge fluctuations in gradient (see the blue fit in Figure \ref{fig.illustration}).
 Moreover, density ratio estimation lacks the inductive bias for the density ratio gradient estimation.
-In other words, density ratio estimation doesn't make any direct assumption on how the ratio function changes across different inputs, and thus is unlikely to perform well on the gradient estimation task.
+In other words, while it might be good at estimating the ratio itself, it doesn't have any built-in assumptions to capture the gradient of the density ratio function accurately.

 In this paper, we \textbf{directly approximate the velocity fields induced by WGF}, i.e., $\nabla (h\circ r_t)(\boldx_t)$.
-We show that the backward KL velocity field, where $h = \log$, can be effectively estimated using Nadaraya Watson (NW) interpolation if we know $\nabla \log p$, and this estimator is closely related to SVGD.
-We prove this estimator is an asymptotically consistent estimator of $\nabla \log r_t(\boldx_t)$, as the kernel bandwidth approaches to zero.
+We show that the backward KL velocity field, where $h = \log$, can be effectively estimated using Nadaraya-Watson (NW) interpolation if we know $\nabla \log p$, and this estimator is closely related to SVGD.
+We prove the estimation error of $\nabla \log r_t(\boldx_t)$ vanishes as the kernel bandwidth approaches to zero.
 This finding motivates us to propose a more general linear interpolation method to approximate $\nabla (h\circ r_t)(\boldx_t)$ for any general $h$ functions using only samples from $p$ and $q_t$.
-Our estimators are based on the idea that, within the neighbourhood of a given point, the best linear approximation of $h \circ r_t$ has a slope $\nabla (h \circ r_t)$.
-Under mild conditions, we show that our estimators are also asymptotically consistent for estimating $\nabla (h\circ r_t)(\boldx_t)$ and achieve the optimal non-parametric regression rate.
-Finally, equipped with our proposed gradient estimator, we test WGF on two novel applications: \textit{domain adaptation} and \textit{missing data imputation} and achieve state-of-the-art performance.
+Our estimators are based on the idea that, within the neighbourhood of a given point, the best linear approximation of $h \circ r_t$ has slope $\nabla (h \circ r_t)$.
+Under mild conditions, we show that our estimators are also consistent for estimating $\nabla (h\circ r_t)(\boldx_t)$ and achieve the optimal non-parametric regression rate.
+Finally, equipped with our proposed gradient estimator, we test WGF on two novel applications: \textit{domain adaptation} and \textit{missing data imputation} and achieve promising performance.